NorskRegnesentral/smms/README.md

 the states were originally numbered from 1 to 4, but for the sake of this illustration I have changed the state names to “well”, “mild”, “severe” and “death”.
 This is to demonstrate that the package accepts names as both numbers and strings.
+After deleting some observations that are deemed incorrect (because they appear to get better, see next paragraph), we end up with 2398 observations in 556 different patients.

 ``` r
 library(smms)